vuejs/docs/src/guide/migration/transition-group.md

 In Vue 3, we have [fragment support](/guide/migration/fragments.html), so components no longer _need_ a root node.
 Consequently, `<transition-group>` no longer renders one by default.

-- If you already have `tag` prop defined in your Vue 2 code, like in the example above, everything will work as before
+- If you already have the `tag` prop defined in your Vue 2 code, like in the example above, everything will work as before
 - If you didn't have one defined _and_ your styling or other behaviors relied in the presence of the `<span>` root element to work properly, simply add `tag="span"` to the `<transition-group>`:

 ```html